Mrxixixixi/xitool-vscode/README.md

 Settings:

 - `enableCite`: Whether to enable the citation auto-complete.
-- `bibtexPath`: The path of the bibtex library used for citation auto-complete.
+- `bibtexPath`: The path of the bibtex library(.bib) used for citation auto-complete.
 If left empty, the extension will search the working folder.
 If no bibtex file found, this feature will be disabled.

+Attention:

+- Make sure each terms in the bibtex file has citation key.

 ### MathJax